 Rio Grande Especial - HEB Cafe Ole Review

 This unique blend caught my eye when I was searching for the perfect coffee to enjoy in the spring.
-I was intrigued by the “hint of orange” and thought fruity flavors, oranges especially, were the best way to bring a light and refreshing touch to the heavy brews from winter.
+I was intrigued by the “hint of orange” and thought fruity flavors, oranges especially, were the best way to bring a light and refreshing touch after the heavy brews from winter.

-The Rio Grande Valley is known for their citrus production, so the blend of orange with the medium roast arabica was such a cool way to honor that region.
+The Rio Grande Valley is known for their citrus production, so the blend of orange with the medium roast arabica was a cool way to honor that region.
 I love that HEB’s Cafe Ole collection takes a special piece of all the regions to make the coffee unique and fun.

 Cheers,